tmallery/Personal/README.md

 ### Term Dictionary

 A simple dictionary of terms.
-This object in it's current state is basically a tree map where each word corresponds to a node.
+The dictionary exists as a tree map where each node in the tree is a word from the input string.
 This itself isn't very interesting and just using a HashMap would be easier.
 The power comes from being able to take a string of tokens and use the dictionary to find the longest match.

 [Term Dictionary Source Package](https://github.com/tmallery/Personal/tree/master/Java/src/main/java/tgm/dictionary)